Skip to content

 Diamonds are precious gems, and are often given as symbols of love.
 For conscious consumers, therefore, finding diamonds that haven’t been unethically sourced, used forced labour, child labour or caused severe environmental degradation, is important.

-For years, communities vulnerable to exploitation, often in developing countries have mined for diamonds in unsafe conditions, though these diamonds are then often sold by huge jewellery brands for thousands, if not millions.
 This report from journalist, Petra Cahill, explains how children in Sierra Leone were often found working in informal mines because they are small enough to excavate small spaces in the hunt for diamonds.
 These children are at constant risk of being caught in a flood, collapse or mud slide.

 These informal mines also cause massive environmental destruction, as large spaces of land are cleared for machinery and excavation.
-Run-off from the mines pollutes the land and water around the site, making it difficult to reclaim this land for agriculture or re-wilding.
+Run-off from the mines pollutes the land and water around the site, making it difficult to reclaim this land for agriculture or rewilding.

 This is why Fairtrade, ethical diamonds are vital to improve the working conditions for the world’s most vulnerable communities.